-Given worrying declines in biodiversity (see State of Nature Report 2013), Nature After Minerals works with stakeholders to promote and share best-practice in mineral site restoration which has been designed to leave a lasting legacy for nature and local communities, once extraction work has been completed.
+Given worrying declines in biodiversity (see State of Nature 2016 Report), Nature After Minerals works with stakeholders to promote and share best-practice in mineral site restoration which has been designed to leave a lasting legacy for nature and local communities, once extraction work has been completed.

 There are also incidents of minerals sites being managed for biodiversity during the operational phases of their life.